selay/handyapi-card-bin-list/README.md

 In this example, **535316** is the first 6 digits of the credit card to lookup.

-**Note:** Including the "referrer" (Referer in PHP) header with your API requests is highly encouraged.
+**Note:** Including the Referer (not referrer) header with your API requests is highly encouraged.
 It serves a key role in enabling us to provide you with targeted support.
 It may also help reduce the chance of your request being blocked.

 ### API Response in the following JSON format.
 You can use Type to tell if a card is a debit or credit card.